 You can convert a multidimensional mosaic dataset to a CRF dataset.
-To do so, use the Copy Raster tool, choose .crf as the output format, and check the Process as multidimensional check box.
-Optionally, you can choose to build a multidimensional transpose.
+To do so, use the Copy Raster tool, choose CRF as the output format, and check the Process as multidimensional check box.
+Optionally, you can build a multidimensional transpose.

 You can modify the description, unit, and color map of each variable in a multidimensional raster dataset in the Properties pane, which you can access from the Catalog pane.
 You can also set the default variable to be displayed or analyzed in the Properties pane.

-To add a multidimensional netCDF, HDF or GRIB file as a multidimensional raster layer, use the Add Data > Multidimensional Raster Layer option on the Map tab.
+To add a multidimensional netCDF, HDF, GRIB, or Zarr format file as a multidimensional raster layer, click Add Data > Multidimensional Raster Layer on the Map tab.

 By default, the system applies the Multidimensional Raster processing template and creates one multidimensional raster layer for each selected variable.
 The new raster layer contains the multidimensional information from the variable, which can be visualized, analyzed, and shared.
 You can also combine the selected variables into one multidimensional multivariate raster layer.
 Alternatively, you can use the Make Multidimensional Raster Layer tool to generate a layer from supported multidimensional data types.

 Once the multidimensional raster layer is in the map view, you can display the slices you want to see using the options in the Multidimensional Extent group on the Multidimensional tab.

 For more information about displaying a multidimensional raster layer, see Work with multidimensional raster layers.

 For information about visualizing a multidimensional mosaic dataset, see Visualize a multidimensional mosaic dataset.

 Analyze multidimensional raster data